Šiauliai: World War II

 In 1939, one-fifth of the city's population was Jewish.
 German soldiers entered Šiauliai on June 26, 1941.
 The first mass murder of Šiauliai Jews was perpetrated in the Kužiai forest, about 12 kilometres outside Šiauliai, on June 29, 1941.
 According to one of the Jewish survivors of Šiauliai, Nesse Godin, some 700 people were shot in nearby woods during the first weeks of occupation after having been forced to dig their own graves.
 Beginning on July 29, 1941, and continuing throughout the summer, the Germans murdered about 8,000 Jews from Šiauliai and the Šiauliai region in the Kužiai forest.
 One hundred twenty-five Jews from Linkuva were also murdered there, along with ethnic Lithuanian and Russian members of the Communist Party and the Communist Youth.

 The Šiauliai Ghetto was established in July 1941.
 There were two Jewish ghetto areas in Šiauliai, one in the Kaukas suburb, and one in Trakų.
 During World War II, the Jewish population was reduced from 8,000 to 500.
 Approximately 80% of the buildings were destroyed.

 Soviet era

 The city was largely rebuilt anew in a typical Soviet fashion during the years of subsequent Soviet occupation.

 Mayors

+The Mayor of Šiauliai, officially the Mayor of the municipality of the city of Šiauliai (Lithuanian: "Šiaulių miesto savivaldybės meras"), is the head of the Lithuanian municipality of the city of Šiauliai.
+The current incumbent is Artūras Visockas, who has been mayor since 2015.